-Many people visit the sauna heater once in a while to rejuvenate and calm their mind.
-The widely used sauna heaters are of four types namely gas, wood, infrared and electric sauna heaters.
+Many people visit the sauna heater once in a while to rejuvenate and calm their minds.
+The widely used sauna heaters are of four types namely gas, wood, infrared, and electric sauna heaters.

 Above the vapor barrier of the floor, install supports for the floor.
-Ensure to leave required amount of space in between these supports for installing the fiberglass insulation.
+Make sure to leave the required amount of space in between these supports for installing the fiberglass insulation.

 Be careful while installing studs over the vapor barrier of the wall, as it requires spacing for insulation.
 Installation of ceiling studs must be done by nailing them to wall studs.
 Again, ensure to leave space in between for insulation.

 Install the heating stove with the help of electrical wiring.

 Step 5 - Install the Tongue and Groove Panels